WebThingsIO/thing-url-adapter/README.md

     ![select_configure.png](images/select_configure.png)

-    * Enter data relevant to the desired authenticaton method.
+    * Enter data relevant to the desired authentication method.
     * To manually enter device URLs with no authentication select 'none' for the method.

     ![enter_data.png](images/enter_data.png)